wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 -   Test will save you time: a change in a complex system can cause failures in unpredictable places.
--   Tests dont just identify problems, they prevent them: tests show where the code is not meeting expectations.
+-   Tests don't just identify problems, they prevent them: tests show where the code is not meeting expectations.
 -   Test make your code more attractive: "Code without tests is broken by design", Jacob Kaplan-Moss, One of Django's original developers.